samuelvitorsaraiva/flowchem/docs/user-guides/reference/api/mpikg_box/mpikg_electronic_box.md

 Args:
     values (str): String of up to 8 digits (0, 1, or 2).
         Example: "00010012"
-        - If shorter than 8, remaining channels are set to 0.
+        - If shorter than 8, remaining channels default to 0 (OFF).
-        - If longer than 8, extra values are ignored. switch_to_low_after (float, optional):
+        - If longer than 8, extra values are ignored.
-        Delay in seconds after which channels set to 2 are automatically switched to 1 (half power).
-Default is -1 (disabled).

 Returns:
     bool: True if the device acknowledged the command, False otherwise.